Russian Revolution: Historiography

 Few events in historical research have been as conditioned by political influences as the October Revolution.
-The historiography of the Revolution generally divides into three schools of thought: the Soviet-Marxist view, the Western Totalitarian view, and the Revisionist (Trotskyist) view.
-Since the fall of Communism (and the USSR) in Russia in 1991, the Western-Totalitarian view has again become dominant and the Soviet-Marxist view has practically vanished in mainstream political analysis.
+The historiography of the Revolution generally divides into three schools of thought: the Soviet-Marxist (Marxist-Leninist) view, the Western 'totalitarian' view, and the 'revisionist' view.
+The 'totalitarian' historians are also referred to as 'traditionalists' and 'Cold War historians' for relying on interpretations rooted in the early years of the Cold War and described as a conservative direction; the Western Revisionists have lacked a full-fledged doctrine or philosophy of history, but were distinguished in the 1960s-1970s by their criticism of the 'traditionalist' bias towards the USSR and the left in general and their focus on "history from below" and social perspectives.
+While the 'totalitarian' historians described the Bolshevik revolution as a coup carried out by a minority which turned Russia into a totalitarian dictatorship, the 'revisionists' opposed such description and stressed the genuinely 'popular' nature of the Revolution.
+Since the Revolutions of 1989 and the dissolution of the Soviet Union in 1991, the Western-Totalitarian view has again become dominant and the Soviet-Marxist view has practically vanished in mainstream political analysis.
+The 'revisionists' achieved some success in challenging the 'traditionalists' and became accepted in academic circles, while 'totalitarian' historians retained popularity and influence in politics and public spheres.

 Following the death of Vladimir Lenin, the Bolshevik government was thrown into a crisis.
 Lenin failed to designate who his successor would be or how they would be chosen.
 A power struggle broke out in the party between Leon Trotsky and his enemies.
-Trotsky was defeated by the anti-Trotsky bloc by the mid 1920s and his hopes for party leadership was dashed.
+Trotsky was defeated by the anti-Trotsky bloc by the mid-1920s and his hopes for party leadership were dashed.
 Among Trotsky's opponents, Joseph Stalin would rise to assume unchallenged party leadership by 1928.
-In 1927 Trotsky was expelled from the party and in 1929 he lost his citizenship and was sent into exile.
+In 1927, Trotsky was expelled from the party and in 1929 he lost his citizenship and was sent into exile.
 While in exile he began honing his own interpretation of Marxism called Trotskyism.
 The schism between Trotsky and Stalin is the focal point where the Revisionist view comes into existence.
 Trotsky traveled across the world denouncing Stalin and the Soviet Union under his leadership.
 He specifically focused his criticism on Stalin's doctrine, Socialism in One Country, claiming that it was incongruent with the ideology of the revolution.
-Eventually, Trotsky settled in Mexico City and began a base of operations for him and his supporters.
-In 1937 at the height of the Great Purge, he published the Revolution Betrayed which outlined his ideological contradictions with Stalin, and how Stalin was guilty of subverting and debasing the 1917 revolution.
+Eventually, Trotsky settled in Mexico City and founded a base of operations for him and his supporters.
+In 1937 at the height of the Great Purge, he published The Revolution Betrayed which outlined his ideological contradictions with Stalin, and how Stalin was guilty of subverting and debasing the 1917 revolution.
 He continued to vocally criticize Stalin and Stalinism until his assassination in 1940 on Stalin's orders.